kubernetes/website/content/en/docs/reference/command-line-tools-reference/kube-proxy.md

 <td colspan="2">--proxy-mode ProxyMode</td>
 </tr>
 <tr>
-<td></td><td style="line-height: 130%; word-wrap: break-word;">Which proxy mode to use: 'userspace' (older) or 'iptables' (faster) or 'ipvs'.
+<td></td><td style="line-height: 130%; word-wrap: break-word;">Which proxy mode to use: 'userspace' (older) or 'iptables' (faster) or 'ipvs' or 'kernelspace' (windows).
 If blank, use the best-available proxy (currently iptables).
 If the iptables proxy is selected, regardless of how, but the system's kernel or iptables versions are insufficient, this always falls back to the userspace proxy.</td>
 </tr>

 <tr>